Greeshma0911/Assignment2-Jale/README.md

 | Australia | pqr | 6 |
 | Indonesia | abc | 4 |
 | Cambodia | lmn | 7 |

+---
+## Funny Quotes that will make one laugh

+>Age is of no importance unless you're a cheese.
+*Billie Burke
+>If you think nobody cares if you're alive, try missing a couple of car payments.
+*Earl Wilson